openalgz/zb8/README.md

 # ZB8
 *Fast, simple, zero byte compression.*

+ZB8 is especially useful for sending differences between datasets, where the data is often the same.

 Key details:

 - Core algorithm compresses zero bytes
 - Maximum compression ratio of nearly 22000
-  - If your data could be all zeros, ZB8 is fantastic
+  - If your data is often all zeros, ZB8 is fantastic

-> [!NOTE]
->
+- Byte-level encoding for high performance

+## Max 8 byte size increase

-> If ZB8 cannot compress your data efficiently then it simply encodes the original data with an 8 byte header.
+If ZB8 cannot compress your data efficiently then it simply encodes the original data with an 8 byte header.
 ZB8 will only ever increase your data size by 8 bytes.

 ## Core Algorithm